- Your visit and COVID-19

 Booking your visit

-We have introduced advanced booking to the Andover Museum to help us manage our visitor numbers.
+We have introduced advanced booking to Museum of the Iorn Age to help us manage our visitor numbers.
 Booking your visit is free.
-Timed visits to Andover Museum take place at 10:00am, 12:00pm and 2:00pm.
+Timed visits to the museum take place at 10:00am, 12:00pm and 2:00pm.
 Please book a visiting time for each member of your party, including children.

 Your visit will give you two hours to explore the museum and its grounds.
 Our team will give you 30 minutes notice before your visit is due to end.